-Google My Business (sometimes shortened to GMB) is an important facility for providing details of your business to searchers.
+Google Business Profile (formerly called Google My Business – sometimes shortened to GMB) is an important facility for providing details of your business to searchers.

-Why Set up a Google My Business Listing?
+Why Set up a Google Business Profile Listing?

 If you don’t setup a listing, Google will often automatically create very basic listing, without much detail or contact information.
 This can actually be detrimental to your business as people may feel less trust and not able to contact you.
 The good news is that you can claim an existing listing – see below.

-How to Set up Your Google My Business Listing
+How to Set up Your Google Business Profile Listing

 1) Log in to Your Google Account (or Sign up If You Don’t Have One)